psyen0824/peishanyen.github.io/_publications/2021_Li_Asian_Journal_of_Psychiatry.md

 ---
 title: "(Journal) Intimate partner violence and Its Relationship with Psychological Distress Among Older Asian Americans: Results from the California Health Interview Survey"
 collection: publications
+excerpt: 'This study aimed to examine the influence of intimate partner violence on psychological distress among a diverse sample of older Asian Americans living in California.
+Methods: Participants in the 2007–2009 California Health and Interview Survey (CHIS) aged fifty years and older and self-reported as Asian Americans were included in  the study.
+The primary independent variable was the history of  any intimate partner violence (physical or sexual violence) since 18 years of  age.
+The Kessler Psy-chological Distress Six-item Scale was used to measure the study dependent variable.
+A composite score (0–24) was created for psychological distress during the past 30 days as well as for the one month in the past 12 months when they were at their worst emotionally.
+Other covariates, including acculturation and demographic factors, were measured...'
 date: 2021-09-01
 venue: 'Asian Journal of Psychiatry'
 paperurl: 'https://www.sciencedirect.com/science/article/pii/S1876201821002549'